Sun Frost “Human Humus Machine” Composting Toilet

 A step stool is provided to so that the seat is at a convenient height.
 An alternative would be to build the composting toilet so that the floor of the restroom is about 18” above the bottom of the drums.

-For additional info on recycling bio-solids to promote sustainable agriculture, please read the letter to the editor of Acres USA written Larry Schlussler PhD.
-Dowload here as a PDF file.
+For additional info on recycling bio-solids to promote sustainable agriculture, please read this letter to the editor of Acres USA: